 Other Telltale Signs of Eating Disorder in Teens

 - Wearing baggy clothes to disguise their changing body shape.

 - Purging can lead to a big increase in plaque and tarter.

 - Bloodshot eyes or light bruising around the eyes, from vomiting.

 How can Parents Help their Teen with Eating Disorder?

 Parents need to take an active role in helping their child fight an eating disorder.
 Parents should help their children become comfortable in their own skin, not falling prey to ideal stereotypes portrayed by the media.

 Eating disorders can be treated a number of different ways depending on the situation that is facing your teenager.
-Individuals can overcome Anorexia, Bulimia and Binge Eating with a combination of antidepressants and behavioral therapy.
-Both the antidepressants and the behavioral therapy seek to change inaccurate ideals towards food and body image.
+Individuals can overcome Anorexia, Bulimia and Binge Eating with the proper treatment program for them.